guruvyasa/A-Quick-Java-Primer/interfaces.md

 ## Implementing an interface
 * To declare a class that implements an interface, you include an implements clause in the class declaration.
 * Your class can implement more than one interface, so the implements keyword is followed by a comma-separated list of the interfaces implemented by the class.
 Eg. ```class MyButton implements Clickable,Moveable{...}```
-* By convention, the implements clause follows the extends clause, if there is one. ```class MyButton extends View implements Clickable,Moveable{...}```
+* By convention, the implements clause follows the extends clause, if there is one.
+Eg. ```class MyButton extends View implements Clickable,Moveable{...}```